-The study consisted of 120 women in the study, who were 36 and 37 years of age, and revealed that for some, their daily diet was 60% to 70% carbohydrates.
+The study consisted of 120 women, who were 36 and 37 years of age, and revealed that for some, their daily diet was 60% to 70% carbohydrates.
 Patients were categorized into 1 of 2 groups: those whose average diet was more than 25% protein (n = 48), and those whose average diet was less than 25% protein (n = 72).
 There was no difference in average body mass index between the 2 groups (approximately 26 kg/m²).

 There were significant differences in IVF response between the 2 groups.
 Blastocyst development was higher in the high-protein group than in the low-protein group (64% vs 33.8%; P < .002), as were clinical pregnancy rates (66.6% vs 31.9%; P < .0005) and live birth rates (58.3% vs 11.3%; P < .0005).
 When protein intake was more than 25% of the diet and carbohydrate intake was less than 40%, the clinical pregnancy rate shot up to 80%, as reported in the study.